Article contents

 Bear in mind, with your own bitcoin wallet, you’ll be responsible for the security of it.
 You will be given a private key, instead of a username and password, and this is the only way to recover your wallet if you need to.
 Make sure you look after your private keys!
 (A private key can also be called a seed phrase, which is a more readable version of the key).

 Familiar with traditional investing?
-If you just want bitcoin, it’s often better to buy it yourself, as it should work out cheaper and you have control over your own assets.
+If you just want bitcoin, it’s often better to buy it yourself, as it should work out cheaper and you have control over your own crypto (a type of asset).

 Bitcoin can be an immensely profitable investment for years to come.
 And that’s probably got you thinking about taxes right?